philipturner/openmm-metal/README.md

 ### Reducing Energy

 By default, energy summation is serialized among a single threadgroup.
 The `reduceEnergy` kernel consumes a significant proportion of execution time for small systems.
 You can make reduction occur across more than one threadgroup with the following variable.
-Note that this typically speeds up small systems and slows down large systems.

 ```
 export OPENMM_METAL_REDUCE_ENERGY_THREADGROUPS=1 # accepted, 1 threadgroup used
 export OPENMM_METAL_REDUCE_ENERGY_THREADGROUPS=3 # accepted, 3 threadgroups used
 export OPENMM_METAL_REDUCE_ENERGY_THREADGROUPS=-1 # runtime crash
-unset OPENMM_METAL_REDUCE_ENERGY_THREADGROUPS # accepted, 1 threadgroup used
+unset OPENMM_METAL_REDUCE_ENERGY_THREADGROUPS # accepted, 1024 threadgroups used
 ```

 Scaling behavior (Water Box, Amber Forcefield, No Cutoff):